Twelve Ways to Improve Your Estimating Accuracy (Part 3)

 Contingency plans are any predefined remedies or fallback plans that you develop based on "what if" scenarios.
 Such plans would spring into action if a project were in danger of falling short in any area in which success will be measured.
 Below is one of my favorite approaches.

 Propose prioritizing all deliverables using whatever method all stakeholders can agree on.
-For example, the highest priority items would probably include features and functions that would be needed most frequently, or that would cause the most critical deficiencies if they were missing.
+For example, the highest priority items would probably include features and functions that would be needed most frequently, or that would produce the most critical impacts if they were missing.

 applying this sanity-saving approach: